 Click here to view photos of UCDVO's projects

-Applications for UCDVO's 2014/15 Volunteering & Development Education Programme open between 22nd September and 6th October 2014.
+Applications for UCDVO's 2014/15 Volunteering & Development Education Programme are NOW OPEN.

 UCDVO claimed the top prize in its category at the Better Together Awards held in Dublin Castle on the 12th December 2013.
 UCDVO’s video Developing Communities, Developing Students received 3,524 online votes and was awarded a prize of €1,000 by RTE’s Mary Kennedy and The Wheel's CEO Deirdre Garvey.